Local SEO Featured

 • Rewrite top 5 service pages with direct answers in first 40 words

-• Implement comprehensive schema markup (LocalBusiness, Service, FAQ)
+• Implement full schema markup (LocalBusiness, Service, FAQ)

 • Create 10-15 FAQ pages answering emergency locksmith questions